What impact do Gas Standards on Flow or Volume measurements?

-The most commonly used gas standards are:
+The most commonly used gas standards for gas flow measurement are:

 STP: Standard Temperature and Pressure – the device does a conversion based on a dry gas flow, at 21.1°C, and at an ambient pressure of 1013.25 mbar.